bk/wmk/readme.md

   document.

 #### Taxonomy

+See also the description of `page.TAXONOMY` above.
+The following are terms commonly used for taxonomy purposes:

 - `page.section`: One of a quite small number of sections on the site, often corresponding to the leading subdirectory in `content`.
 E.g.  "blog", "docs",